 |If you plan to use a SQL Server failover cluster instance (FCI) to host an availability replica, ensure that you understand the FCI restrictions and that the FCI requirements are met.||Prerequisites and Restrictions for Using a SQL Server Failover Cluster Instance (FCI) to Host an Availability Replica (earlier in this topic)|

-Security is inherited from the Windows Server Failover Clustering (WSFC) cluster.
-WSFC provides two levels of user security at granularity of entire WSFC cluster APIs:
+Security is inherited from the WSFC.
+Windows Server failover clustering provides two levels of user security at the granularity of entire cluster:

-Always On availability groups needs full control, and enabling Always On availability groups on an instance of SQL Server gives it full control of the WSFC cluster (through Service SID).
+Always On availability groups need full control, and enabling Always On availability groups on an instance of SQL Server gives it full control of the cluster (through Service SID).

-You cannot directly add or remove security for a server instance in the WSFC Failover Cluster Manager.
-To manage WSFC security sessions, use the SQL Server Configuration Manager or the WMI equivalent from SQL Server.
+You cannot directly add or remove security for a server instance in Cluster Manager.
+To manage cluster security sessions, use the SQL Server Configuration Manager or the WMI equivalent from SQL Server.